-Information about General Anesthesia for Hip and Knee Surgery
+Information About General Anesthesia for Hip and Knee Surgery Patients in Phoenix

 Undergoing surgery is never an easy thing to do.
 For most people, it is a frightening experience and you'll do anything possible to get out of it.
 Although some people are able to do physical therapy, take pills, get some rest, and find other alternative treatments, for those who have sustained serious injuries to their knees and hips as the result of a car crash, slip and fall accidents, sports injury accident or other accident, surgery may be the best option.

 Undergoing surgery also means having a general anesthetic, which can be one of the most frightening parts of having surgery, since this is the time when you lose control over what is happening to you and when you give up your right to know what is going on.
 Although surgery is supposed to be safe, there may be times when undergoing general anesthesia causes more harm than good.

 General anesthesia is a combination of drugs that are provided either intravenously or through gasses that are inhaled.
 These drugs put the body into a deep sleep.
 The difference between a general anesthetic sleep and regular sleep is that, in regular sleep, the body still feels and can respond to pain and forced movements.
 While under general anesthesia, patients are not aware of what is being done or the pain that is being inflicted upon their bodies because the drugs block the pain receptors in the brain.
 General anesthesia is used in most major medical procedures.

 Although there are some instances of major surgery where you may not need a general anesthetic, in most cases, your doctor will recommend it.
 In the case of hip and knee surgeries for accident victims, a general anesthetic may be recommended, although you may also be able to select a spinal block or epidural block, both of which have their own sets of complications and benefits.

 How Does It Work?